KarthickRagul/AWS-Cloud-Practitioner/README.md

      • Connect: cloud contact center
      • Comprehend: natural language processing
      • SageMaker: machine learning for every developer and data scientist

+## Account Best Practices – Summary
+    • Operate multiple accounts using Organizations
+    • Use SCP (service control policies) to restrict account power
+    • Easily setup multiple accounts with best-practices with AWS Control Tower
+    • Use Tags & Cost Allocation Tags for easy management & billing
+    • IAM guidelines: MFA, least-privilege, password policy, password rotation
+    • Config to record all resources configurations & compliance over time
+    • CloudFormation to deploy stacks across accounts and regions
+    • Trusted Advisor to get insights, Support Plan adapted to your needs
+    • Send Service Logs and Access Logs to S3 or CloudWatch Logs
+    • CloudTrail to record API calls made within your account
+    • If your Account is compromised: change the root password, delete and rotate all passwords / keys, contact the AWS support

+## Billing and Costing Tools – Summary
+    • TCO Calculator: from on-premises to AWS
+    • Simple Monthly Calculator / Pricing Calculator: cost of services on AWS
+    • Billing Dashboard: high level overview + free tier dashboard
+    • Cost Allocation Tags: tag resources to create details on reports
+    • Cost and Usage Reports: most comprehensive billing dataset
+    • Cost Explorer:View current usage (detailed) and forecast usage
+    • Billing Alarms: in us-east-1 – track overall and per-service billing
+    • Budgets: more advanced – track usage, costs, RI, and get alerts
+    • Savings Plans: easy way to save based on long-term usage of AWS

+    Note : Refer the pdf for more details

+## Advanced Identity - Summary
+    • IAM
+       • Identity and Access Management inside your AWS account
+       • For users that you trust and belong to your company
+    • Organizations: manage multiple AWS accounts
+    • Cognito: create a database of users for your mobile & web applications
+    • Directory Services: integrate Microsoft Active Directory in AWS
+    • Single Sign-On (SSO): one login for multiple AWS accounts & applications Note : Refer pdf for more details